-If you had expenditures for certain renewable energy source items, such as equipment which uses or transmits solar or wind energy to heat, cool, or provide hot water for your principal residence in Massachusetts, you may qualify for a credit.
-If you qualify for the credit, complete Schedule EC, Residential Energy Credit, and enter the amount of credit on Schedule CMS.
+Individual taxpayers subject to tax under MGL ch 62 that made expenditures for certain renewable energy source items, such as equipment which uses or transmits solar or wind energy to heat, cool, or provide hot water for their principal residence in Massachusetts, may qualify for a Solar and Wind Energy Credit (SWEC).
+The SWEC is not refundable.
+However, unused portions of the credit may be carried forward for the next three years.

+To claim the SWEC, complete Schedule EC, Residential Energy Credit, and enter the amount of the SWEC using credit code SLRWND on Schedule CMS.
+Include both the completed Schedule EC and Schedule CMS with the return.